 The world is struggling to fight out the damaging consequences of climate change.
 No number of global summits, scientific approaches, and green movements could pull down the carbon footprints on this planet; it is ever increasing.
 Neither the developing nor the developed countries are ready to cut their emissions.
 However, in the midst of all this, when you hear of countries like Bhutan, it seems like they from another universe.
 In fact, it seems impossible to categorize this little piece of heaven as either developing or developed.
 It’s green and peaceful that’s all we can say.
 Much longer before millennials became aware of sustainability, Bhutan was already the world’s most eco-friendly country.

 The Kingdom of Bhutan, the small landlocked country safely nestled among the Himalayan mountain ranges is shining brightly of being carbon neutral.
 In fact, is declared as the world’s most eco-friendly country.
 Ironically, lying between two greenhouse gas emission giants China and India, Bhutan is silently carrying on the crusade to keep the planet clean and green.

 For a tiny economically backward country like Bhutan, this achievement is no doubt outstanding.
 And why not?
 A country that welcomed the first Royal newborn by planting 108,000 saplings highly speaks of its attitude in maintaining a carbon-negative environment sustainable for everybody.

-According to the World Bank report, carbon emission of this country is negligible about 0.8 metric tons per capita.
-Not only it is a carbon-neutral country but is a carbon sink as well due to its high ability to absorb atmospheric carbon-dioxide.
+According to the World Bank report, the carbon emission of this country is negligible about 0.8 metric tons per capita.
+Not only it is a carbon-neutral country but is a carbon sink as well due to its high ability to absorb atmospheric carbon dioxide.